-Subsequent to the year ended September 30, 2016, the Council was informed by Sarasota and Lee Counties of their respective intent to withdraw financial support from the Council in the future.
-The Council estimates the financial effect of such withdrawal to be approximately \$200,000 annually.
-The Council intends to seek legal review of this issue.
+Subsequent to the year ended September 30, 2017, the Council was informed by Sarasota, Lee and Charlotte Counties of their respective intent to withdraw financial support from the Council in the future.
+The Council estimates the financial affect of such withdrawal to be approximately \$325,000 annually.
+The Council believes it will replace this funding through other revenues, grants and reserves.
+Further, it believes it will have sufficient funding to continue operation.